Why Do Metals Conduct Electricity

 Introduction: The Sea of Electrons

 The ability of a material to conduct electricity hinges on its atomic structure and the behavior of its electrons.
 Unlike insulators, which tightly hold their electrons, metals exhibit a unique characteristic: a "sea" of delocalized electrons.
 This "sea" of freely moving electrons is the key to their excellent electrical conductivity.
-But what exactly constitutes this sea, and how does it facilitate the flow of electric current?
+But what exactly constitutes this sea, and how does it enable the flow of electric current?
 Let's explore the underlying principles.

 Atomic Structure and Electron Configuration